Dora Walker

 Dora Walker (1890–1980) was a British woman who became the first female fishing boat skipper on the north East coast.
 She became an author writing her memoirs and also history and tales of the fishing community in Whitby and the North East Coast.

 Early life and family

 Dora Muriel Walker was born to John Ely and Mary Elizabeth Walker, a textile manufacturing family in Mirfield, Yorkshire.
 Her father was a blanket manufacturer, she was one of a large family, including brother Sir Ronald Walker, sisters artist Hilda and Kathleen – who became secretary to Ramsay MacDonald.
-She was the sister of Eric Walker (RAF officer) and of artist Hilda Annetta Walker, the aunt of Yorkshire artist Marie Walker Last, and the great-great aunt of James Northcote.
+She was the sister of Eric Walker (RAF officer) and of artist Hilda Annetta Walker, the aunt of Yorkshire artist Marie Walker Last, and the great-great aunt of actor James Northcote.